rsyncOSX/RsyncOSXdocs/content/post/swiftuiviews.md

 ## Start

+The default view when starting the app.
+Select a profile at any time and the app reloads the data.
 The start might be `Multiple tasks`.
-The main view informs about which version of rsync is utilized and if JSON or PLIST is used for storing configurations.
+The main view informs about which version of rsync is utilized and if JSON or PLIST is used for storing configurations and schedules.

 ![](/images/RsyncOSX/master/swiftui/start.png)